flutter_litert 2.5.2

 dependencies:

 That's it for native platforms.
-For web, call initializeWeb() before creating an interpreter (see Web support).
+For web using Interpreter, call initializeWeb() first (see Web support).
+If you're using LiteRtInterpreter (the LiteRT.js/WebGPU path), no setup call is needed.

 Usage #